MLB trade deadline: Latest buzz, news and analysis

-The MLB trade deadline is fast approaching.
-Stay up to date with the latest deals, rumors and analysis heading into the 4 p.m.
-ET, July 31 deadline.
+It's MLB deadline day and 4 p.m.
+ET is fast approaching.
+Stay up to date with the latest deals, rumors and analysis.

 Jerry Crasnick's trade buzz